chase-seibert/old-blog/README.md

 This blog is hosted on [GitHub Pages](http://pages.github.com/) using [Jekyll](http://jekyllrb.com/).
 If you want to fork this blog and make your own, here is how you get started.

+This is a two-branch system.
+The `master` branch is where the source code of you blog as well as the post content lives.
+The `gh-pages` branch is generated from the source branch and contains the actual static files for your site + posts.
+This is what GitHub will end up hosting for you.

 # Clone it

 First, you need to fork this repository to your own account.
 Github looks for a branch called `gh-pages`, so create your blog content there.